 Trends and Latest Developments

 The demand for message retraction features is growing, driven by increasing awareness of digital privacy and the potential consequences of miscommunication.
-Many popular messaging apps, such as WhatsApp and Telegram, already offer "delete for everyone" features that allow users to recall messages within a certain time frame.
+Now, many popular messaging apps, such as WhatsApp and Telegram, already offer "delete for everyone" features that allow users to recall messages within a certain time frame.
 This trend is putting pressure on Apple to consider implementing a similar feature in iMessage.

 Tips and Expert Advice